AtharSayed/Vigilix/README.md

 * **pandas**: For data manipulation and analysis.
 * **matplotlib**: For data visualization and plotting.
 * **joblib**: For saving and loading machine learning models.
+* **Apache Spark**: For efficiently loading and running big data analysis and model training .
 ---

 ### 📝 Getting Started